The core concept

 What CMMC requires

 CMMC assessors expect documented risk acceptance with justification, compensating controls, and approval by the right people.
 Not every vulnerability in a CUI environment can be fixed immediately.
 The question is whether you have a formal process for the exceptions.
+Nothing in the FedRAMP changes touches this; CMMC’s POA&M rules are unchanged.

 The relevant practices: